Internal Environmental Audits

 We believe that enhancing the environmental awareness of all employees and encouraging them to better understand environmental issues are essential to promote our environmental activities.

-Training of internal Environmental auditors Held seminars and study sessions to train 2 auditors
+Training of internal environmental auditors Trained through seminars and study sessions

 Acquiring the Eco ICT Mark